 Diagnosing Behcet disease is difficult.
 Symptoms appear slowly, over months or years.
 They are similar to symptoms of many other diseases.

 There are no specific tests to diagnose Behcet disease.
 It may be suspected based on:

 Mouth sores at least 3 times within a year and at least 2 of these:

-You may have a pathergy skin test.
+A pathergy skin test may be used.
 The skin is pricked with a small needle.
-If you have Behcet disease, a bump will develop at the site of the skin prick.
-However, this test is not conclusive.
-Many people with the disease do not have a reaction to the skin prick.
+If a bump develops at the site of the skin prick, it could mean Behcet disease.
+However, many people with the disease do not have a reaction to the skin prick.